 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Claremont has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Claremont has few renters and college students.
 But the biggest reason it is quieter in Claremont than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Claremont may be for you.

-As is often the case in a small town, Claremont doesn't have a public transportation system that people use for their commute.
+Claremont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Claremont in 2022 was $37,889, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $151,556 for a family of four.
 However, Claremont contains both very wealthy and poor people as well.